How to Handle an Overpaid Credit Card

 Accuracy is important to us so this article has gone through a thorough 3-stage review process and fact-checked by our team.

 An overpaid credit card means your account has a negative balance, and your credit card issuer owes you money.
-You can request a refund via cheque or direct deposit or continue using your card as usual.
+You can request a refund by cheque or direct deposit, or continue using your card as usual.

 Key Takeaways

-• Overpaying your credit card means paying your credit card issuer more money than you owe.
+• Overpaying on your credit card means paying your credit card issuer more money than you owe.

-• Credit card statements indicate a negative account balance with a minus symbol or brackets.
+• If you've made an overpayment, your credit card statements will show a negative account balance with a minus symbol or brackets.

-• If you’d like a refund for your overpayment, contact your credit card issuer directly.
+• To request a refund for your overpayment, contact your credit card issuer directly.

-• Your credit card’s negative balance will automatically apply to future purchases if you continue to use your card as usual.
+• Your credit card’s negative balance will automatically apply to future purchases if you continue to use your card.

 Never miss an amazing deal again + get our bonus 250+ page eBook for FREE.
 Join 50,000 other Canadians who receive our weekly newsletter – learn more.